tom2tomtomtom/bread/LOGO_UPDATE_COMPLETE.md

 ## 🎉 **Update Complete**

-The logo has been successfully removed and replaced with clean "AIDEA" text branding.
+The logo has been successfully removed and replaced with clean "AIDEAS" text branding.
 The application maintains all its functionality while presenting a cleaner, more professional appearance.

 ### **🎯 Key Improvements**
 1. **Cleaner Header** → Removed emoji and logo box